mojotech/PrismatestJS/README.md

 See the [API docs](API.md) for an overview of the available functionality in all adapters.

+## Debugging Failing Tests

+If a selector fails to select the required number of elements an error will be raised in the test.
+The error object includes more context about the error.
+The error messages should include a string representation of the selector, the root of the test view, and the selected elements.

 ## Contributing

 Build the individual projects using `yarn build` or `npm run build`.